The Best CPU Coolers (2023 Reviews)

 Which CPU Cooler Should You Get?

-With so many good options to choose from, which CPU cooler should you get?
+With so many excellent options to choose from, which CPU cooler should you get?

-Well, if you don’t care as much about aesthetics, the Arctic Liquid Freezer II is the Best Overall liquid cooler on the market.
-However, we understand that many people do not want to go with liquid cooling, so we suggest the Noctua NH-D15 as an alternative to the Liquid Freezer II.
+Well, if you don’t care as much about aesthetics, the Arctic Liquid Freezer II is the Finest Overall liquid cooler on the market.
+However, we understand that many people do not want to go with liquid cooling, so we suggest the Noctua NH-D15 as an alternate to the Liquid Freezer II.

 Our Premium Pick goes to NZXT’s Kraken Z53.
-This cooler is expensive, but it looks absolutely incredible with its LED display on the pump and infinite mirror RGB.
+This cooler is costly, but it looks absolutely gorgeous with its LED display on the pump and infinite mirror RGB.

-Naturally, the two remaining coolers are also great options.
-The Pure Rock 2 is great for those on a budget and with mid-range CPUs.
-The H115i RGB Platinum would also fit great in any PC and provide solid thermal results.
+Of course, the two last coolers are also dependable choices.
+The Pure Rock 2 works well for people with a small amount of money and average CPUs.
+The H115i RGB Platinum would also work well in any computer and give good temperature numbers.

 You Might Like These Too